lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

   - 1 for Azimuth axis
   - 2 for Elevation axis, one per side

-> As seen in the hardware list above, there's just 1 EIB for both axes, this means that the EIB needs to be one even when
+> As seen in the hardware list above, there's just 1 EIB for both axes, this means that the EIB needs to be on even when
 > just one axis (Az or El) is on.

 ### Azimuth heads location